-This collection is a vital resource and reference for Australia's marine biodiversity, supporting research to improve our understanding of our marine fishes.
+This active collection is a vital resource and reference for Australia's marine biodiversity, supporting research to improve our understanding of our marine fishes.

 More than 5,000 species of fishes are currently known from Australian waters with more than one new species being described (named) every month.

 This rich diversity is a challenge for researchers, especially as some of our waters are yet to be sampled.